nblath-dev/nblath-dev/README.md

 - 🤔 I’m looking for help with **nothing rn.**
 - 💬 Ask me about **nothing rn.**
 - ⚡ Fun fact: **I am human (real)**

+  <h2 align="left">“The advance of technology is based on making it fit in so that you don't really even notice it, so it's part of everyday life.”</h2>
+  <p align="center">Bill Gates, Co-founder of Microsoft.</p>